terraphim/terraphim-platform-pipeline/README.md

 # terraphim-platform-pipeline
 Cloud (python) based pipeline for Terraphim AI assistant

-WIP: don't use - to be rewritten
+WIP: It's based on https://github.com/applied-knowledge-systems/the-pattern/ project and in the process of being rewritten to smaller, Rust based self-contained platform

 ## Overview